 To apply, one should contact his/her local branch of Nebraska’s Department of Health and Human Services.
 Additional, but limited, information about Personal Assistance Services can be found here.

 Once a successful applicant has been connected with a state social service worker, a Service Needs Assessment/Plan (SNA) will be created, which can authorize PCS services for up to 12 months before requiring re-certification.
-Beneficiaries can then choose their own provider, including the option of a family member, as long as the provider has passed through the state’s approval process.
+Beneficiaries can then choose their own provider, including the option of a family member (minus spouses and legal guardians), as long as the provider has passed through the state’s approval process.

 – Nebraska Medicaid intends to overhaul all its programs relevant to the elderly and long term care by moving to a managed care model.
 At the time of this writing, it is unclear when this transition will take place.